Litfest Pasadena is Saturday, June 4th, in the Pasadena Playhouse District. Join us for a day of free events!

 Altadena Poets Laureate

-Poets laureate from the foothill town read from their recent work.
+Past, present and future poets laureate from the foothill town read from their recent and award-winning work.

 Linda Dove, Elline Lipkin, Thelma Reyna